 The right skate for you

-At Shop Task, we have categorized our inline skates into three main sub-groupings that we believe appropriately reflects a diverse range of disciplines in inline skating.
+At Shop Task, we have categorized our inline skates into five main sub-groupings that we believe appropriately reflects a diverse range of disciplines in inline skating.
 These categories include:

 A fundamental component of choosing the right skate, is a proper fitting.
 A correctly sized skate is essential for realizing the true potential of any skate as it maximizes long-term control, comfort, and performance.
 Please watch our video below in order to ensure a proper fit.
 If you have any questions or concerns please don't hesitate to contact us.